-Hoka One One’s Speedgoat has been a mainstay in our trail-running round-up for years, and the shoe is now offered in a mid-height boot for minimalist backpackers and thru-hikers.
-Stacked up against the Trail 2650 Mid, the Speedgoat Mid GTX weighs even less at 1 pound 10.4 ounces per pair, is $10 cheaper at $170, and also comes with premium features like a quality Gore-Tex membrane, grippy Vibram Megagrip outsole, and deep, 5-millimeter lugs for bite on muddy or less-than-stable surfaces.
+Hoka One One’s Speedgoat has been a mainstay in our trail running round-up for years, and the popular shoe is offered in a mid-height boot for minimalist backpackers and thru-hikers.
+Stacked up against the Trail 2650 Mid, the Speedgoat Mid 2 GTX weighs even less at 1 pound 10.5 ounces per pair, is $10 cheaper at $170, and comes with premium features like a quality Gore-Tex membrane, grippy Vibram Megagrip outsole, and deep, 5-millimeter lugs for bite on muddy or less-than-stable surfaces.
 Not everyone will like the polarizing colorways or basketball shoe-like looks (the Danner gets the nod when it comes to style both on and off the trail), but the Hoka One One is another intriguing option for those traveling fast and light.

 As we touched above, we also tested the low version of the Danner Trail 2650 GTX in Patagonia, and we think it’s the much better option for most hikers and backpackers.
 For starters, the low-top shoe feels lighter and nimbler on the trail (the non-GTX version we tested weighs 4 ounces less than the mid-height boot), and the Mid doesn’t provide much extra support or stability despite the added weight and materials.
 Additionally, the low model is offered in both GTX and non-GTX versions for men and women, which is a nice bonus.
 In the end, we recommend saving with the low Trail 2650, and if you want added protection or support, we’d go with one of the mid-height models mentioned above.